boris-kolpackov/libbuild2-hello/README.md

 bdep init --empty

-bdep config create --no-default --forward @mod ../libbuild2-hello-build/module/ cc config.config.load=~build2 bdep init @mod -d libbuild2-hello/ b libbuild2-hello/
+bdep config create @module ../libbuild2-hello-build/module/ --type build2 cc config.config.load=~build2

-bdep config create --default --forward @test ../libbuild2-hello-build/tests/ cc config.import.libbuild2_hello=../libbuild2-hello-build/module/ bdep init @test -d libbuild2-hello-tests/ --no-sync bdep sync
+bdep config create @target ../libbuild2-hello-build/target/ cc config.cxx=g++

+bdep init @module -d libbuild2-hello/ bdep init @target -d libbuild2-hello-tests/
 ```

 Once this is done, we can develop using `bdep` or the build system as usual:

 ```
-bdep test                       # run tests in libbuild2-hello-tests/ b test                          # the same b libbuild2-hello/              # update the module directly
+bdep test                       # run tests b libbuild2-hello/              # update the module directly b test: libbuild2-hello-tests/  # run only external tests
 ```

+Note also that there is no customary glue `buildfile` in the root of the
+project because building the module and the tests simultaneously would be a
+bad idea (they must be built in separate build contexts).

 We can also CI our module, manage releases, and publish it to the package
 repository:

 ```
-bdep ci        # submits only the module (which pulls in the tests)
+bdep @module ci  # submits only the module (which pulls in the tests)

 bdep release     # releases both the module and the tests

 bdep publish     # submits both the module and the tests
 ```

-Note that the `bdep-ci` and `bdep-publish` commands are tweaked to do the
-right thing in this setup with the default options files located in the
-`.build2/` subdirectory.

 ## Using in other projects during development